conspicio-ok/42_pool_conspicio/README.md

-This is my advence in the 42 school, you can find my project and my lesson for explain how to code.
+This is my advence in the pool of 42 school, you can find my project and my lesson for explain how to code.

 Enjoy it :)